|My name is Keith Collins - Thank you for visiting my website. If you are reading this then

 test drive and inspect it.
 This entails climbing the roof, crawling into the crawlspace, walking

-and anyone else to whom you give me permission to send it.
-The report will include a
+email to you and anyone else to whom you give me permission to send it.
+The report will

 Surveys indicate that the average home buyer spends only 18 minutes looking at his or her

 future home.
 Be advised that Alabama is a ‘buyer beware’ state; this is all the more reason

 to have an inspection performed.
 In my experience, the inspection more than pays for itself